 AT-HOME RESOURCES FOR FAMILIES

 Take a look at our collection of fun and engaging online resources for young artists to enjoy at home.
-Using easy-to-find materials, Studio artists demonstrate art lessons that promote exploration and creativity—helping learners K–Grade 2 and Grades 3–5 build key skills that are essential for learning.
+Created by Studio Institute artist instructors using easy-to-find materials, these video art lessons promote exploration and creativity—helping learners K–Grade 2 and Grades 3–5 build key skills that are essential for learning.

-These videos and learning resources will keep your child engaged; check them out!
-In addition to the videos below featuring professional Studio artists, we are pleased to present a collection of K–Grade 2 and Grades 3–5 lessons taught by teen artist instructors in our Teen Apprenticeship Program.
+In addition to the videos below featuring lessons presented by Studio’s professional artists, we are pleased to present a collection of K–Grade 2 and Grades 3–5 lessons taught by teen artists in our Teen Apprenticeship Program.

 TORN PAPER COLLAGE